percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/full_backup.rst

 Preparing a backup
 ================================================================================

-After you made a backup with the :option:`xtrabackup --backup` option, you'll first need to prepare it in order to restore it.
+After you made a backup with the `xtrabackup --backup` option, you'll first need to prepare it in order to restore it.
 Data files are not point-in-time consistent until they've been prepared, because they were copied at different times as the program ran, and they might have been changed while this was happening.
 If you try to start InnoDB with these data files, it will detect corruption and crash itself to prevent you from running on damaged data.
-The :option:`xtrabackup --prepare` step makes the files perfectly consistent at a single instant in time, so you can run |InnoDB| on them.
+The `xtrabackup --prepare` step makes the files perfectly consistent at a single instant in time, so you can run *InnoDB* on them.

 You can run the prepare operation on any machine; it does not need to be on the originating server or the server to which you intend to restore.
 You can copy